ppy/osu-wiki/news/2021-06-18-mappers-report-may.md

 As the summer cracks the door open, the fruits start ripening.
 To fill your cup with the bestest of them, join the [osu!catch Featured Artist Cup](https://osu.ppy.sh/community/forums/topics/1327798) right away!

-Featuring the songs from the [Featured Artists](https://osu.ppy.sh/beatmaps/artists) joined the lineup between March 20th - June 20th, the contest will test your mapping capabilities in two difficulties: one being Platter or lower, and the other being Rain or higher.
+Featuring songs from the [Featured Artists](https://osu.ppy.sh/beatmaps/artists) who joined the lineup between March 20th - June 20th, this contest will test your mapping capabilities in two difficulties: one being Platter or lower, and the other being Rain or higher.

 But that's not all.
 This one has some prizes too!
 The winner will be rewarded with 100 USD in cash and having the set modded by the host and the judges!
 Should you not make it to the top, the runners-up will still get a reward.
-20 USD in cash in addition to 4 months osu!supporter will be granted for the 2nd place, and the 3rd place will enjoy the 2 months of osu!supporter.
+20 USD in cash in addition to 4 months of osu!supporter will be granted to the 2nd place, and the 3rd place will enjoy 2 months of osu!supporter.

 Well, how does it sound?
 Have we got you interested in getting your hands dirty with the fruit juice?
-Then be quick, the sign-ups closing soon on the **20th June**!
+Then be quick, the sign-ups are closing soon on **June 20th**!

 ### osu!catch Mapping World Cup 2021

-Another contest that is going to fill your fruit bowl has been brought up to light, and this time a country-based one!
-Brought to you by the osu!catch mapping grand-master [Ascendance](https://osu.ppy.sh/users/2931883) for the third time, the [osu!catch Mapping World Cup 2021](https://osu.ppy.sh/community/forums/topics/1350409) will have the bestest mappers from all over the globe gather around and have an intense competition that will determine the next osu!catch Mapping Champions!
+Another contest that is going to fill your fruit bowl has been brought up to light, this time a country-based one!
+Brought to you by the osu!catch mapping grand-master [Ascendance](https://osu.ppy.sh/users/2931883) for the third time, the [osu!catch Mapping World Cup 2021](https://osu.ppy.sh/community/forums/topics/1350409) will have the best mappers from all over the globe gather around and have an intense competition that will determine the next osu!catch Mapping Champions!

-Needless to say that such a contest isn't going to be left without prizes, but all the details for that matter are currently work-in-progress.
-To keep track of the updates and learn more about the contest, we highly suggest you to check the aforementioned forum thread, and dive right into the [o!CMWC Discord server](https://discord.gg/eTUFAjf "Discord") prepared with love for this very contest!
+Needless to say, such a contest isn't going to be left without prizes, but all the details for that matter are currently work-in-progress.
+To keep track of the updates and learn more about the contest, we highly suggest you to check the [forum thread](https://osu.ppy.sh/community/forums/topics/1350409), and dive right into the [o!CMWC Discord server](https://discord.gg/eTUFAjf "Discord") prepared with love for this very contest!

 Alright catch folks!
 Hopefully, we've made your day with these two majestic contests, but be warned that they may over the dose of your daily fruit intake.
 Proceed with caution!

 ## Around the Community

 The community has worked hard this month to present you with a variety of activities that happened in the past month.
-Got you interested?
+Did that strike your fancy?
 Awesome!
 Then continue reading to find out more.

 ### Guide to making your first osu!mania 10K beatmap

 Not so long ago, osu!mania got a new key-mode.
-After a long wait, 10K beatmaps can finally be ranked.
-And that's exactly what they need now.
-But how to start and how to map 10K?
+After a long wait, 10K beatmaps can finally be ranked, and that's exactly what people need right now.
+But where does one start in mapping 10K?
 The same question came up on the 10K+ Rhythm Game Community server and so they gathered and created their own guide!

-The 10K community representative [\[Sick\]Catcat](https://osu.ppy.sh/users/11544934) has posted their [10K osu!mania Mapping Guide](https://osu.ppy.sh/community/forums/topics/1336072) in the osu!mania sub forum with everything you need to know about mapping 10K osu!mania.
-From how to start, various pattern structures to useful tips and tricks from Easy to Hard difficulties.
+The 10K community representative [\[Sick\]Catcat](https://osu.ppy.sh/users/11544934) has posted their [10K osu!mania Mapping Guide](https://osu.ppy.sh/community/forums/topics/1336072) in the osu!mania subforum with everything you need to know to start mapping 10K osu!mania, covering anything from various pattern structures to useful tips and tricks in Easy to Hard difficulties.

-Got you interested?
-That's great!
+If it piqued your interest, that's great!
 Then get your favourite song and start mapping.
 10K osu!mania is in urgent need of more ranked beatmaps.
 And should you need more help, the [10K+ Rhythm Game Community](https://discord.gg/PwzcUzk) would be more than happy to help you out further with your map!

 ### osu!
 Featured Artist Compilation Blind Beatmap Collab